vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

     insulin, but the combined effect of the pancreas, muscle, and adipose tissue is not enough to keep glucose in check.
-This also suggests that the liver isn't the only thing with problems: perhaps the pancreas is not responding by overproducing effect, or perhaps there's also muscle and adipose insulin resistance feeding the problem.
+This also suggests that the liver isn't the only thing with problems: perhaps the pancreas is not responding by overproducing insulin, or perhaps there's also muscle and adipose insulin resistance feeding the problem.